 Teenagers like to joke around with each other especially when maintaining a friendly and light conversation.
 But, there is a significant difference when other teenagers use foul jokes like humiliating the person, calling them names, or highlighting their physical defects.
+“Being bullied is hurtful and humiliating.
+It’s not an accident or joke—it’s a repetitive action that happens to a designated person or group over a period of time.”
+Debbie Pincus MS LMHC explains.
 In the case of LGBT youths, name calling or labeling are common derogatory remarks made to undermine the person.
 These remarks have the goal of making him or her uncomfortable about his or her sexuality and emphasizing that they are not accepted by the group.
 Teasing and humiliation can produce emotional trauma on the part of the LGBT youth, thereby making this behavior a verbal type of bullying.

 Another type of bullying is the physical form wherein people can get hurt because of physical assaults.
 This can be demonstrated through shoving and pushing the person around, touching them inappropriately, or even to the extent of getting physical injuries brought about by mauling.

 Cyber-bullying is the newest form of bullying behavior that involves the use of internet, social media networks, and can be transmitted via mobile, smart phones and computers.
 The effect of the bullying can be very serious to the victim since it is not only confined to one location.
 It can turn into a viral buzz due to the worldwide web connection.